NovationScripts/Multimillionaire/README.md

 If the errors are fixed, it might actually work.

+If you have any thoughts, you can leave them in the discussions of this repository. https://github.com/NovationScripts/Multimillionaire/discussions

 **We enjoy doing what we love, and we have a talent for it**.